Death Anniversary Of Aziz Mian Qawwal Observed - UrduPoint

 Death Anniversary Of Aziz Mian Qawwal Observed

-He was known for singing Ghazals in a unique style of Qawwali.
+It is to his credit that he sang the longest ever Qawwali during a live performance.

-The Government of Pakistan awarded him Pride of Performance in 1989 in recognition of his services.
+His super-hit Qawwali’s include ‘Allah Hi Jane Kaun Bashar Hai’, ‘Nabi Nabi Ya Nabi Nabi’, ‘Main Sharabi’, ‘Teri Soorat’ and ‘Admi Hai Benazir’.

-Aziz Mian Qawwal died on December 6, 2000 and was laid to rest in Multan.
+The government of Pakistan awarded him the Pride of Performance in 1989 in recognition of his services in philosophy and music.
+Aziz Mian Qawwal died on December 6, 2000, in Multan.

 Recent Stories